 Course Number and Title: HIM 222 Healthcare Reimbursement

 In this course, students explore reimbursement and payment methodologies applicable to healthcare in the United States in various settings.
 Forms, processes, practices, and the roles of the health information professional are examined.
 Concepts related to insurance products, third-party and prospective payment, and managed care organizations are explored.
 Issues of data exchange among the patient, provider, and insurer are analyzed in terms of organizational policy, regulatory issues and information management operating systems.
-The importance of coding integrity is emphasized.
+The importance of coding integrity and revenue cycle management is emphasized.

 Allied Health/Science Department Program Student Policy Manual